Free eBook from Truby Achievements, Inc.

 Once an owner learns to capture cash by increasing cash flow and begins retaining profit, the next need is growth.
 And it only makes sense.

 The owner reasons, “I make X% profit on Y% sales.
-If I can grow to increase my sales to Z%, especially if my overhead stays relatively the same, I can increase my cash flow and profit even MORE!”
+If I can grow to increase my sales to Z%, especially if my overhead stays relatively the same, I can increase cash flow and profit even MORE!”

 And that owner is right!
 But growth has another application in the science of success.
 Sustainability.